 Giving a daughter in marriage allows parents to reduce family expenses by ensuring they have one less person to feed, clothe and educate.
 Families may also see investing in their son’s education as more worthwhile investment.
 In some cases marriage of a daughter is a way to repay debts, manage disputes, or settle social, economic and political alliances.

 In communities where a dowry or ‘bride price’ is paid, it is often welcome income for poor families; in those where the bride’s family pays the groom a dowry, they often have to pay less money if the bride is young and uneducated.

-Many parents marry off their daughters young because they feel it is in her best interest, often to ensure her safety in areas where girls are at high risk of physical or sexual assault.
+Many parents marry their daughters young because they feel it is in her best interest, often to ensure her safety in areas where girls are at high risk of harassment and physical or sexual assault.

 Child marriage can increase in humanitarian crises, such as in conflict or after a natural disaster.
 When families face even greater hardship, they may see child marriage as a coping mechanism in the face of poverty and violence.
 Nine out of the ten countries with the highest child marriage rates are considered fragile states.